 Rising home values

 Homeowners in the Seattle area have been earning a pretty good return on their investment for years now.
-And while home values appears to be slowing down a bit, experts predict they will continue rising for the foreseeable future.
+And while home values have dropped over the recent past, it’s only a matter of time before they begin another uprising trend sometime in the future.
+In fact, these lower prices make now a great time to buy in Seattle.
 When buying an investment property in a real estate market like Seattle, there’s a pretty good chance you’ll be able to sell it for a profit down the road.

 Using a Mortgage Loan for an Investment Property

 Mortgage loan requirements can differ for investors and “regular” home buyers.
 For example, a person who is buying a home to serve as a primary residence might be able to put less money down.
 While a person buying a property in Seattle to serve as a rental income property might have to make a larger down payment.
 (Though there are exceptions to this.)